-Directly comparing the two cities see’s Cheltenham take a stark lead when it comes to being a safer city, whilst all forms of crime are rated between moderate and low within Cheltenham, the same in Gloucester are rated between moderate and high, with only 1 category being considered low, which was corruption and bribery.
+When we are directly comparing the two cities shows Cheltenham takes a stark lead when it comes to being a safer city, whilst all forms of crime are rated between moderate and low within Cheltenham, the same in Gloucester is rated between moderate and high, with only 1 category being considered low, which was corruption and bribery.
 The way this data is collected is by discussing these issues with residents of the local area and getting their opinions of what the primary issues are surrounding crime within the city.

 As you can see, whilst it certainly isn’t the worst situation, it is something to keep in mind if you are ever planning on moving to Gloucester.

-In conclusion, there is no definitive right or wrong when it comes to picking from these two towns, generally however, if you are on a slightly tighter budget, Gloucester is the place to go, but with a bit more to spend then it becomes open game as both feature there own attractions.
+In conclusion, there is no definitive right or wrong when it comes to picking from these two towns, generally, however, if you are on a slightly tighter budget, Gloucester is the place to go, but with a bit more to spend than it becomes an open game as both features there own attractions.